mrled/lability-tutorial/03-Debugging/index.markdown

 the logon screen will never appear, and there will be no obvious way to troubleshoot problems.

-This secion describes troubleshooting methods that I turn to when this happens.
+This section describes troubleshooting methods that I turn to when this happens.

 ### The sledgehammer - reset the VM